Akatsuki667/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 -The _memcpy() function copies n bytes from memory area src to memory area dest
 - Returns a pointer to dest

+2-strchr.c : Write a function that locates a character in a string.
+- Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found